B.A., Mercer University

 J.D., University of Georgia

-A primary focus of his practice is insurance coverage.
-He represents policyholders in insurance coverage and bad faith claims and litigation.
-He also counsels policyholders on the defense and settlement of third-party claims, and reviews and analyzes insurance coverage.
+While practicing in Atlanta, Watkins practiced in the area of commercial litigation.
+A primary focus of his practice was insurance coverage.
+At Barnes & Thornburg and Thompson Hine, he represented policyholders in insurance coverage and bad faith claims and litigation.
 Watkins has extensive prior experience representing insurance companies in multimillion dollar coverage and bad faith disputes.
-He also has experience in defending many types of underlying claims that lead to coverage disputes, such as construction claims, catastrophic tort claims and environmental claims.
+He also defended many types of underlying claims that lead to coverage disputes, such as construction claims, catastrophic tort claims and environmental claims.

 Watkins teaches Insurance Law at Georgia Law, where he shares both theoretical and practical approaches to insurance coverage law based on his experience in representing both insurers and insureds in coverage disputes.

 He earned his bachelor's degree from Mercer University and his law degree summa cum laude from UGA, where he was a member of the Georgia Law Review editorial board and was inducted into the Order of the Coif.